Ternopil: History

 Following the fall of the Soviet Union, Ternopil became part of independent Ukraine, as a city of regional significance.
 On 31 December 2013, the 11th Artillery Brigade, the descendant of artillery units that had been based in the city since 1949, was disbanded.
 In 2020, as part of the administrative reform in Ukraine, which reduced the number of raions of Ternopil Oblast to three, the city was merged into Ternopil Raion.

 During the Russo-Ukrainian War, Ternopil was struck by Russian missiles on 13 May 2023, minutes before Ternopil natives Tvorchi performed at the Eurovision Song Contest 2023.
+On 19 November 2025 another Russian strike hit a residential area, killing at least 34 people, including 3 children, and injuring 66.

 Geography

 Climate

 Ternopil has a moderate continental climate with cold winters and warm summers.